This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Well, there’s obviously a huge difference in size.
 They just don’t even compare.
 The mifold is the smallest booster seat on the market.

 But when it comes to fit and safety, I feel much more comfortable with my kids in the hifold than I would in the mifold.
-One big issue many car seat safety advocates have with mifold is that the lap belt guides sit really far forward, sometimes mid-thigh rather than at the top of the thighs.
-Some owners have also reported that the width-adjustable belt guides can sometimes adjust themselves unexpectedly!
+One big issue many car seat safety advocates and CPSTs have with mifold is that the lap belt guides sit really far forward, sometimes mid-thigh rather than at the top of the thighs – see my 7 year old daughter below.
+Some owners have also reported that the width-adjustable belt guides can sometimes adjust themselves unexpectedly.

 There are two important differences: first, the hifold belt guides are positioned such that both of my kids had the lap belt in the right place.
 Not too far forward, not too far back.
-Second, the belt guides adjust with the rest of the seat base – and even when you want to adjust that width, it’s not a smooth movement.
+Second, the belt guides adjust with the rest of the seat base – and even when you want to adjust that width, it’s not a smooth movement that can happen on its own.
 There’s a lever you have to pull with one hand while you adjust the width with the other.

 On the comfort side, many kids complain that the mifold lacks padding for long rides.
 The hifold seat has a little more padding to it fortunately.
 It’s still nothing like what our kids are used to in their usual booster seat and combination seat, but an improvement over mifold nonetheless.